devskinn/test-repo/README.md

 # test-repo
-Repository for learning and testing Git and GitHub
+Repository for learning and testing Git and GitHub.